Published Clinical Studies

 “Long-Term Effect Analysis of IDD Therapy in Low Back Pain; A Retrospective Clinical Pilot Study.”

 Published in American Journal of Pain Management,

 Authors: C. Norman Shealy, M.D., Ph.D.; Nirman Koladia, M.D.; Merrill M. Wesemann, M.D.

 Analysis: Patients were administered IDD Therapy® treatment and evaluated using a numeric pain scale three separate times: at the first session, at the last session, and one year after treatment

 Conclusions: IDD Therapy® significantly reduces back pain and continues doing so at least one full year after the treatment has ended.

-“Intervertebral Differential Dynamics Therapy: A New Direction for the Treatment of Low Back Pain.”
+A Non-invasive Approach to the Treatment of Lower Back Pain.”

 Oral Presentation: American Association of Neurological Surgeons Annual Meeting, 2008

 Authors: Dennis E. McClure, M.D., Anna C. McClure BS